StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_1/README.md

 ## Computer Coordinate Systems
-As you're looking through all these numbers, if you've learned geometry before, all of them might make sense except for the y coordinate.
+As you're looking through all these numbers, if you've learned geometry before, the y coordinate might have been a bit confusing.

 That's because in computer coordinates, y increases from top to bottom, meaning that the top of the screen is where y = 0, then the bottom of the screen would be the largest y value.